hoytech/quadrable/README.md

 In order to convince you that the record exists and is correct, the provider must send a proof along with the JSON.
 You can use this proof to re-compute the root hash and see if it matches the trusted root hash you acquired earlier.
 First compute the leaf hash.
 In Quadrable you do that by hashing the JSON value and combining it with the key's hash (see [collapsed leaves](#collapsed-leaves)).

 Next, you must compute the hash of the leaf's parent node.
 To compute this you need to know the hash of the leaf's sibling node, since the parent is the hash of the concatenation of these two children.
-This is solved by sending this value (called a *witness*) as part of the proof:
+This is solved by having the provider send this value (called a *witness*) as part of the proof:

 ![](docs/proof2.svg)